 A breakthrough with embryos

-A couple months after the announcement of Victoria's pregnancy, a team of international scientists announced the successful creation of embryos from the sperm of deceased northern white rhinos and the eggs of southern white rhinos.
+Shortly after the announcement of Victoria's pregnancy, an international team of scientists announced the successful creation of embryos from the sperm of deceased northern white rhinos and the eggs of southern white rhinos.
 They used electrical pulses to stimulate the sperm and egg to fuse together.
-After this success, the hope is that they can extract eggs from the last two surviving northern white rhinos — who are currently living in a Kenyan national park under 24-hour guard.
+After this success, the hope is they can extract eggs from the last two surviving northern white rhinos — who are currently living in a Kenyan national park under 24-hour guard.

-A new study offers hope that artificial insemination will be successful in the future.
-Researchers analyzed DNA from living southern white rhinos and compared it to DNA from museum specimens of northern white rhinos.
-They discovered the two sub-species are more closely related than previously thought and cross-bred for thousands of years after the species split into two.
+A November 2018 study also offered hope that artificial insemination will be successful in the future.
+Researchers analyzed DNA from living southern white rhinos and compared it with DNA from museum specimens of northern white rhinos.
+They discovered the two subspecies are more closely related than previously thought and crossbred for thousands of years after the species split.

 "Everyone believed there was no hope for this subspecies," Hildebrandt told BBC News.
 "But with our knowledge now, we are very confident that this will work with northern white rhino eggs and that we will be able to produce a viable population."

 Editor's note: This article has been updated with new information since it was originally published in May 2018.